 Early in the curriculum, students get courses in all aspects of the filmmaking process.
 Near the end of the curriculum, students take specialized courses in their filmmaking areas of focus.
 Students move through the curriculum in cohorts.
 The typical cohort size is 40-65 students.

 In addition to being admitted to CU Denver, we do require a Secondary Film & Television Application in order for students to be admitted to our program.
-All of the Film & Television Department application information can be found on the F&TV Apply Page.
+All of the Film & Television Department application information can be found on the How to Apply page.

 The Visual Arts Department provides students with both a comprehensive visual arts foundation and artist specialization in one of six unique, career-focused programs.
 The department provides an enriching educational environment located at the center of Denver’s thriving art community.
 Future artists, designers, and art historians explore the horizons of their talents in a culture supportive of rigorous art making, multiple media, and critical dialogue.
 Our students learn about new technology and ideas so that they are prepared for new opportunities and future career paths.
 Each student’s scholarly work is infused with creativity, innovative technology, contemporary theory, and professional practices.